 Gerber is no longer the family owned cutlery company that built the Paul Model 2P knives.
 Gerber was acquired by the international Fiskars Corporation based in Helsinki, Finland in 1987 and now markets high quality flashlights, headlamps, digging implements, survival tools, hand saws, multi-tools, axes, machetes and, of course, many kinds of folding and fixed blade knives.
 Some Gerber knives are still made in Oregon (about 60 models), while others are sourced overseas.

 Gerber Paul Model 2P Measured Specifications

-Knife collector demand has driven the price of Gerber Paul 2P knives beyond what most users are willing to spend for a pocket knife or small folding hunter.
-This is unfortunate, as it is an excellent daily carry knife.
+Knife collector demand has driven the price of Gerber Paul 2P knives beyond what most users are willing to spend for a pocket knife.
+This is unfortunate, as it is a good daily carry knife.